-The Horn Studio at CU Boulder consists of undergraduate and graduate students.
-Graduate students have done their undergraduate work at such prestigious institutions as The Juilliard School, Manhattan School of Music, Cleveland Institute, Eastman School of Music, Mannes College of Music, and Arizona State University.
+The horn studio consists of undergraduate and graduate students; our graduate students have completed their undergraduate work at such prestigious institutions as The Juilliard School, Manhattan School of Music, Cleveland Institute, Eastman School of Music, Mannes College of Music and Arizona State University.
 Ensembles afford undergraduates a unique opportunity to perform alongside graduate students, allowing undergraduates to benefit from the graduate students expertise on a regular basis.

-The Horn Studio has Graduate Teaching Assistantships available in both Woodwind Quintet and Brass Quintet.
-Both of these ensembles have placed in national and/or international competition (Fischoff, Plowman, MTNA and others).
-Teaching Assistants run sectionals, hold office hours, and are given the opportunity to develop their pedagogy through their work with undergraduate students.
+The horn studio has Graduate Teaching Assistantships available in both Woodwind Quintet and Brass Quintet.
+Both of these ensembles have placed in national and/or international competitions (Fischoff, Plowman, MTNA and others).
+Teaching Assistants run sectionals, hold office hours and have the opportunity to develop their pedagogy by working with undergraduate students.

-There are three music major degree programs available to undergraduate horn students at the University of Colorado Boulder.
-They are designed to accommodate the needs of all types of potential music majors:
+There are three music major degree programs available to undergraduate horn students at CU Boulder, designed to accommodate the needs of all types of potential music majors:

 - Bachelor of Music in Performance (BM) is a highly intensive approach to performance with the goal to be gainfully employed as a performer and/or teacher at the college level.

-- Bachelor of Music in Education (BME) is a program with a strong emphasis on performance, as performing is a key element for teaching others how to perform.
-This program also explores various facets of education and music pedagogy in great depth.
+- Bachelor of Music in Education (BME) is a program with a strong emphasis on performance as a key aspect of teaching others how to perform.
+This program also explores various facets of education and music pedagogy in depth.

-There are also three degrees offered at the graduate level at the University of Colorado Boulder.
+There are also three degrees offered at the graduate level:

 - Master of Music in Horn Performance (MM) is a highly intensive approach to performance with the goal to be gainfully employed as a performer and/or teacher at the college level.